CGI of Royal Albert Dock – a 35-acre new business district being developed by ABP.

 The Royal Docks isn’t all about business.
 As well as being set to become an internationally renowned commercial district and visitor destination, the area’s new dockside developments and villages will offer an unbeatable London lifestyle at the water’s edge.

-Royal Docks residents will enjoy some of the capital’s best facilities for water sports and wild swimming in the area’s 250 acres of water, and the Royal Docks will include studios, makers’ spaces, co-working facilities, waterfront bars and restaurants, landscaped parks, a new cultural centre for East London, and maybe even a high-tech new Thames shipyard.
+Royal Docks residents will enjoy some of the Capital’s best facilities for water sports and wild swimming in the area’s 250 acres of water.
+The area will include studios, makers’ spaces, co-working facilities, waterfront bars and restaurants, landscaped parks, a new cultural centre for east London, and maybe even a high-tech new Thames shipyard.

-Interested in finding out more about life in the Royal Docks?
-Register your interest now for Mount Anvil’s new Royal Eden Docks development, launching September 2019.
+Interested in finding out more?
+Register your interest now for Mount Anvil’s new Royal Eden Docks development.